Why Hykell ?

 Understanding the 1:1 architectural advantage

-The primary performance difference between Graviton and Intel lies in how they handle virtual CPUs (vCPUs).
-Intel Xeon processors typically utilize hyperthreading, a technique where one physical core is split into two logical vCPUs.
-While this helps with general-purpose multitasking, it can lead to resource contention under heavy load as two threads fight for the same physical execution units.
-In contrast, AWS Graviton instances map one vCPU to one dedicated physical core.
+The core performance difference between Graviton and Intel lies in the mapping of virtual CPUs (vCPUs) to physical hardware.
+Intel Xeon processors traditionally utilize hyperthreading, where a single physical core is split into two logical vCPUs.
+While effective for general multitasking, this often leads to resource contention under heavy load as two threads compete for the same execution units.

 Benchmarking performance: Graviton4 vs Intel Xeon